-- Completion of a reasonable period of testing of the mine plant and equipment; - Ability to produce metal in saleable form (within specifications); - Ability to sustain ongoing production of metal.
+- Level of capital expenditure incurred compared to the original construction cost estimates; - Completion of a reasonable period of testing of the mine plant and equipment; - Ability to produce metal in saleable form (within specifications); - Ability to sustain ongoing production of metal.

-When a mine development/construction project moves into the production stage, the capitalisation of certain mine development/construction costs ceases and costs are either regarded as forming part of the cost of inventory or expensed, except for costs that qualify for capitalisation relating to mining asset additions or improvements, underground mine development or mineable reserve development.
-It is also at this point that depreciation/amortisation commences.
+When a mine development/construction project moves into the production stage, the capitalization of certain mine development/construction costs ceases and costs are either regarded as forming part of the cost of inventory or expensed, except for costs that qualify for capitalization relating to mining asset additions or improvements, underground mine development or mineable reserve development.
+It is also at this point that depreciation/amortization commences.